canonical/deepseek-r1-snap/README.md

 ## Use

-During the snap installation, the snap detects the hardware and picks a suitable *stack*.
+During the installation, the snap detects the hardware and picks a suitable *stack*.
 Each stack consists of an inference **engine** and a **model**.
 The engine is a server application.